Blog / News

 Keelung: For a growing number of cruise-ship passengers, Keelung is their first glimpse of Taiwan.
 And for history buffs and for families with young children Keelung’s Heping Island deserves a few hours.

-Pingxi and Shifen: Served by a delightful branch railway (but also easy to access by bus or, if you’d prefer to explore the area as part of a Life of Taiwan private guided tour, by car), these communities owe their existence to nearby coal deposits.
+Pingxi and Shifen: Served by a delightful branch railway (but also easy to access by bus or, if you’d prefer to explore the area as part of a Life of Taiwan’s private tour of Taiwan, by car), these communities owe their existence to nearby coal deposits.
 Since extraction ceased, tourism has thrown the area an economic lifeline — and deservedly, you’ll agree if you come here.
 You can have a lot of fun here.

 Tamsui: Formerly one of Taiwan’s key ports, this rivermouth town contains a great deal of 19th-century history.